 This summer, Anakeesta partnered with Alpine Media to create a mobile app to help push live updates to guests to improve their experience.
 This app, along with five indoor and outdoor digital park displays powered by Alpine Media, will communicate useful information like local weather, a park map, other information about the park, and upcoming events/activities.
 The app will include push notifications so guests can be aware of attraction closures or delays so they can plan their day accordingly.
 As attractions pause operations throughout the day for safety reasons, the app will share information about how and where to catch the Ridge Rambler, a shuttle designed to transport people around the park when other attractions are closed.

 “We feel the need to communicate with our guests about what is happening at the top of the mountain when they are standing at the bottom.” said Michele Canney, Director of Marketing for Anakeesta.
 Many passersby along Gatlinburg’s downtown strip are not aware of the 72-acre park that lies above the town, as the only hint to this well-kept secret is the Chondola’s entrance.
-Michele explained that there is “always a communication miss that happens here, but we’re excited to have the ability to communicate clearly with our guests about trails that are open or closed.”
+Michele explained that there is “always a communication miss that happens here, but we’re excited to have the ability to communicate clearly with our guests about rides that are open or closed.”

-Anakeesta is also eagerly awaiting the third phase of their current expansion project which will include a large summit lodge that will house a Smokehouse BBQ and Brewery restaurant as well as retail shops, a place to enjoy homemade flatbread pizzas, a frozen yogurt station, and a large stage for live music on weekends.
+Anakeesta is also eagerly awaiting the third phase of their current expansion project which will include a large building at the summit that will house a Smokehouse BBQ and Brewery restaurant as well as retail shops, a place to enjoy homemade flatbread pizzas, a frozen yogurt station, and a large stage for live music on weekends.
 Visitors can stay tuned both on and off the mountain to learn about which groups will be lighting up the stage each weekend once the new space opens in September, all thanks to the new mobile app designed by Alpine Media.